iammmei/IntroducingMyself/README.md

 *Alone you go faster together we go further*

-Everyones is unique, with different skills and interests and when people work together and put their uniqueness together , the result can only be mesmerising
+Everyones is unique, with different skills and interests and when people work together and put their uniqueness together , the result can only be mesmerising.

 We learn a lot thanks to others or even helping those with more difficulties isn't that amazing?

 Your communications skills can only be improved while working with others.

 ![awww](https://media.giphy.com/media/m9eG1qVjvN56H0MXt8/giphy.gif)